Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 .

 This lets you look at the site in a number of ways. **Zoom in** (with the **+/- buttons**, or with mouse wheel) so you are centered on the building or site of interest, but can still see the sidewalk, street, surrounding buildings etc.
-- **Think about where you and your viewers will likely stand to view the artwork.**
-- With the Issei Memorial Building, I would say on the sidewalk to the left of the pathway to the building - on the right the tree will turn the sidewalk into a bottleneck, if viewers are standing here and pedestrians need to get past.

 ![googlemaps_rotate-3D-zoom](images/googlemaps_rotate-3D-zoom.png)